 The LGBTQ Student Support Group meets weekly and provides a safe environment to speak with other students who might be experiencing some of your same concerns.
 It is a place to explore and gain support as well as a place to help others.

 All of these services can be accessed by contacting the office and making an appointment.
-Or, you may also email me directly, if you’d prefer.
+Or, you may contact Dr. Rosemary Nicolosi, coordinator of services for LGBTQ students.

 As an international student, you bring unique and valuable experiences that enhance the overall climate of our world class institution.
 Many international students also face some unique stressors compared to American born students/peers.
 Some of these stressors could include homesickness, difficulty getting along with your roommates and peers, academic difficulties, financial stressors etc. These stressors can make you feel lonely, anxious, depressed, and isolated.
 Although some level of stress is normal (and even healthy!), it is important to know when you should be seeking professional help to cope with what is going on in your life.